Pacific Heights Metropolitan Design

 That concludes our tour of this Pacific Heights residence my friend.
 I hope you enjoyed today’s metropolitan design inspiration.
 For more info, be sure to check out the designer’s website.

-As is clearly demonstrated here, Nicole Hollis imbues spaces with beauty and emotion through her multidisciplinary design practice grounded in artisanship, conceptual rigor and materials exploration.
+As demonstrated here, Nicole Hollis imbues spaces with beauty and emotion through her multidisciplinary design practice grounded in artisanship, conceptual rigor and materials exploration.
 A lush textural canvas, nuanced study of contrasts and emphasis on the Fine Arts characterize the firm’s strategic approach.

 Interior Design: Nicole Hollis @ NicoleHollis.com